royalgarter/ws3-fca/README.md

 - [X] Tested on Mirai/Autobot (*try on Xavia or Goat*)

-> [!TIP]
-You can use cookies editor available in kiwi browser, edge and chrome extension for PC.
+> You can use cookies editor available in kiwi browser, edge and chrome extension for PC.
 We the ws3-fca team/contributors are recommending you to use the Firefox app for less logout, or use this website if you have no access on these browsers specially iOS user.
 Use [Appstate Getter here](https://joncll.serv00.net/apst.html)

 # ❓ FAQ's: